Testing emergent gravity with mass densities of galaxy clusters

 Finally, we investigate the level of systematic errors needed to reach good agreement between EG and the data.
 We find that within the current systematic limits, there are combinations of shape profiles which can match EG to the data.
 Likewise, we investigate whether the EG model itself has the flexibility to better match the data and we find that it does through a lowering of the maximal strain.
-Given the level of systematic uncertainties in the data, as well as the depth of the theoretical framework, we are unable to formally rule out EG as an alternative to dark matter in galaxy clusters.
+Given the level of systematic uncertainties in the data, as well as the depth of the theoretical framework, we are unable to formally rule out in the wide region (i.e. $0.3 \le r \le 1$R$_{200}$) the EG model as an alternative to dark matter in galaxy clusters.